Independent Mental Health Advocacy

 Before any order can be made you must also meet all four treatment criteria.

-You can only be given compulsory treatment at public mental health services and hospitals that are Designated Mental Health Services under the Mental Health Act 2014.
+You can only be given compulsory treatment at public mental health services and hospitals that are Designated Mental Health Services under the Mental Health and Wellbeing Act 2022.

 Assessment Orders